 Cortisol is a hormone produced by the adrenal glands.
 Its role is to help regulate our response to normal levels of physical and psychological stress.
 Clinically we frequently see cortisol levels either too high or too low.
 High cortisol is often seen in the acute stages of stress, however, when the stress response is activated too frequently the adrenals can fatigue and produce too little cortisol.
 Imbalanced cortisol levels are often seen in those suffering with unexplained fatigue, disturbed sleeping patterns, blood sugar level imbalance, increased fat mass, blood pressure issues, brain fog and altered mental performance.

-7. Have your hormones been tested?
 Your hormone rhythm changes over the month and so the way you interpret those results should vary over the month.
 Often when reviewing blood tests it is evident that not all the hormones have been checked.
 Our Naturopaths prefer to do both blood and saliva testing to give you a description of hormones at the cellular and blood level.
 Did you know that there are 3 different types of oestrogen?
 Blood testing only checks 1 of those oestrogens.
 Functional and in detail pathology testing is just 1 way we address and treat the cause.